vidiyalajagadeesh/teens_hub/README.md

 # teens_hub
 This project based on teenagers management
-Made using Microsoft Azure WebApp service
+Made using Microsoft Azure WebApp service.
-Project  details:
+PROJECT DETAILS:
 Now a days teenagers are having some mental health issues and personal problems
-Summary:
+SUMMARY:
 Now a days teens are engaging with internet.
 By this project they are gather and learns some knowledge together.
 This project can helping in some potential uses of a teens hub like :
 Education and learning
 Mentorship and Guidance